Considerations for the Town Incorporation of Massanutten

 Finally, there is another consideration worth noting in this summary, one which is related to the Massanutten Community public and private utilities.
 The services provided by utility companies would be relatively unaffected by town incorporation, with two exceptions.
 First, an incorporated town could have greater legal authority, than a private corporation like MPOA, to ensure the long term proper repair of roads and right-of-ways after construction is done by utility companies.
 Second, the elected government officials of an incorporated town are recognized by the Commonwealth of Virginia, to include the Virginia State Corporation Commission, and could have greater political success, than a private corporation like MPOA, in preventing or limiting any future rate increases by utilities, to include those rate increases related to water and sewerage.

-Section IX of the Final Report contains more detailed considerations concerning town incorporation.
+SECTION IX.
+Considerations for the Town Incorporation of Massanutten of the Final Report contains more detailed considerations concerning town incorporation.
 However, the reader is encouraged to review the entire Final Report to gain a better understanding and appreciation about the feasibility and considerations of incorporating the community of Massanutten, Virginia into a town.
 The Final Report can be found at www.townofmassanutten.org or can be obtained from the Massanutten Property Owners Association, 3980 Massanutten Drive, Massanutten, Virginia 22840.